Why Don’t Students Read Emails?02/05/19

 98% of people use multiple devices throughout the day.
 Shifting between devices changes how people read and process information.
 So students might quickly check email on their computer and plan to come back to it later on their phone.
 Sometimes they do, sometimes they don’t.
 When they do shift to smaller phone screens, it is more difficult to read content, especially long content.

 When people move between devices as well as channels such as email, blogs, or websites, they tend to skim for information.
 This is especially true for anything that is content-heavy.
-So, students will skim content-heavy emails to capture main points and easily miss many details.
+So, students will skim content-heavy emails to capture the main points and easily miss many details.

-In addition, the average attention span has shrunk to about 8 seconds for reading content.
+In addition, the average attention span has shrunk to about 8 seconds for reading the content.
 So, when students are presented with a content-heavy email, they simply don’t have the attention span to read it thoroughly.

 More than half of website traffic happens on a mobile device.
 This also applies to reading email.
 As we shift to reading more on our phones, we put less mental effort into reading content and our comprehension decreases.